 What Other Ways Can I Utilize To Pay For Treatment?

 First, if you do not have insurance, and can’t get any, you may want to apply for Medicaid or other forms of state-funded insurance.
 You may be surprised and find that you may qualify.
 Of course, if you have a family member or patron who is willing to help with the cost of treatment, you may have an easier time funding your recovery.
 But you also have other options.
 In some cases, you may be able to secure a personal loan for treatment coverage.
 Different lenders may require different criteria for loan approval, but private loans to fund treatment are both common and can be a great help in your time of need.

 Self-pay is especially helpful to those who feel trapped into entering only treatment facilities covered by insurance.
 While entering any treatment is better than no treatment, if you are looking for options and self-pay is the only way to seek alternative treatment, then it may be right for you.
 Some facilities offer a sliding fee scale, which allows payments to be based on income, stay length, an established amount of payments, etc. Private pay rehab may also offer a number of benefits to those who choose that route, including program options which are specific to individuals (tailored for you) and also avoiding long waiting lists which may result from government funding or insurance referrals.

 What To Do If You Do Not Have Treatment Funding

 Everyone deserves treatment, even if they cannot afford it.
-That is why many programs have been established in the United States to offer help to those in need.
-In fact, a number of substance abuse programs provide treatment and care for those in need of drug or alcohol abuse treatment thanks to many grants.
+If you are struggling to pay for rehab, there are some outside sources that may be able to help.
+Some places provide treatment and care for those in need with grants.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) makes these grants available to the Center for Substance Abuse Prevention, the Center for Substance Abuse Treatment and the Center for Mental Health Services.
-For more information regarding specific substance abuse programs funded by these grants, visit the SAMHSA website.
+For more information regarding specific programs funded by these grants, visit the SAMHSA website.